talhasaruhan/cpp-matmul/README.md

 # How to run

-Note: The code is currently Win32 only, though can be ported with some effort.
+**Requirements:**
+* Windows platform
+* 64-bit Intel CPU with AVX / FMA support

+This program relies on Intel for cpuid responses and intrinsics and Win32 API for logical-physical processor mapping and setting thread affinity.

-Build the solution, then navigate to *x64\\Release\\* and run this command or call “run.bat”.
+Build the solution (see build options), then navigate to *x64\\Release\\* and run this command or call “run.bat”.
 If you don’t have “tee” command, just delete the last part or install GnuWin32 CoreUtils.